An approximation principle for congruence subgroups: Intersections of conjugacy classes and open compact subgroups

 As an application of the approximation theorem, we prove in this section an estimate for the volume of the intersection of a conjugacy class in the group of $\hat{\Z}$-points of a reductive group defined over $\Q$ with an arbitrary open subgroup.
 This is a key technical result in our approach to the limit multiplicity problem for arbitrary congruence subgroups of an arithmetic group, which is the subject matter of \cite{1504.04795}.
 It is convenient to formulate the result in a slightly more general way, namely in terms of the commutator map.
 Theorem \ref{thm: mainbnd} below gives the most general formulation, and Corollary \ref{CorConjugacyClass} the main application.
 Corollary \ref{CorLattices} is a variant of this result in the language of lattices in semisimple Lie groups.
 At the end of this section we also prove some auxiliary results that will be applied to the limit multiplicity problem.

 We will temporarily consider more general groups $G$ than before.
 (However, in Theorem \ref{thm: mainbnd} and its proof $G$ will be assumed to be semisimple and simply connected.)
-For the following definitions let $G$ be a (possibly non-connected) reductive group defined over $\Q$ whose derived group $G^{\der}$ is connected.
+For the following definitions let $G$ be a (possibly non-connected) reductive group defined over $\Q$ such that its adjoint group $G^{\ad}$ as well as its derived group $G^{\der}$ are connected.
+(The connectedness of $G^{\der}$ is not essential, and we assume it only for simplicity.)
 We fix an embedding $\rho_0: G \to \GL (N_0)$.
-Let $G^{\ad}$ be the adjoint group of $G$ (which is connected by assumption).
-We denote the canonical action of $G^{\ad}$ on $G$ by $\ad$ and the adjoint representation of $G^{\ad}$ on $\Lieg = \Lie_{\Q} G$ by $\Ad$.
+We denote the canonical action of $G^{\ad}$ on $G$ by $\ad$ and the adjoint representation of $G^{\ad}$ on $\lie{g} = \Lie_{\Q} G$ by $\Ad$.
 We have the commutator map

 which is a morphism of algebraic varieties over $\Q$.

 For every prime $p$ we set $\K_p = \rho_0^{-1} (\GL (N_0, \Z_p))$ as before, and let $\K = \prod_p \K_p$, an open compact subgroup of $G (\A_{\rm fin})$.
 Let